 When there's space for her imagination to grow, there's no stopping where she'll go.

-The Girl Scout Leadership Experience (GSLE) is time-tested, research-backed and proven with 106 years of results.
-And new research has found that Girl Scouts shine above their peers in leadership, academics, career aspirations and hope for the future.*
+The Girl Scout Leadership Experience (GSLE) is time-tested, research-backed, and proven with 106 years of results.
+New research has found that Girl Scouts shine above their peers in leadership, academics, career aspirations, and hope for the future.*

 Girl Scouts has not and will NOT merge with Boy Scouts.
 Girl Scouts of the USA and Boy Scouts of America are, and have always been, two separate organizations.